This article was originally written in 2016 and has been updated using Nike’s latest figures, plus Instagram trends + media.

-Nike are the 19th most followed Instagram account with 32.3m followers.
-If you exclude celebrities, they have the second most followers after National Geographic.
-They also have the 5th most used hashtag (#nike).
-According to a survey consisting of brands and agencies conducted by the IAB UK, they were also voted second as the brand that ‘do social media particularly well’.
+In 2016, Nike became the 19th most followed Instagram account, with over 32.3m followers.
+According to a 2015 survey by the IAB UK, they were voted second as a brand that “does social media” well.

-So what are Nike doing that makes them so successful on Instagram?
+So, what is Nike doing that makes them so successful on Instagram?

 I have picked some of their recent examples below to go through how they use “moments” to engage their audience.

-And it’s not just still images, here is an example of an animated image that promotes their products but still looks good enough to share.
+An example of an animated image that promotes a product and still looks good enough to share.
 It’s all about context.

 ACG means All Conditions Gear.
 And All Conditions means all conditions.
 In 1981, Nike's designers created a line of products for those who wanted to take on any activity, in any condition.
 Originally designed for outdoor adventure, today’s ACG is now built for the ultimate landscape: The city.
 Move.
 Adapt.
 Protect.
 See the @NikeLab #ACG Collection at nike.com/nikelab.